oceanicsdotio/oceanics.io/README.md

 - `SERVICE_ACCOUNT_SECRET`: string for salting service key password
 - `NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN`: mapbox access token for map interface

-### Populating database
+## Populating database

-Testing populates the connected database with the information described in `oceanics-io-www/public/assets/bathysphere.yml`.
+Testing populates the connected database with the examples described in `oceanics-io-www/public/bathysphere.yaml`.
 The default entities are semi-fictitious and won't suit your needs.
 Use them as examples to make your own.

 Find an entry like this and make a copy, replacing it with your information: